Skip to main content

 Anatomy and Pathology Museum (APM) — Online revision session for MRCS Part B candidates

-Join us for a MRCS Part B exam revision session online at 3 - 5pm GMT on Thursday 6 November.
+Join us for a MRCS Part B exam revision session online at 2 - 3.30pm GMT on Tuesday 9 December.

 Book your free online revision session

 Places are limited to one person per ticket.
-These sessions are accessible to Affiliate members only.
+These sessions are accessible to affiliate members only.

+Ahead of the MRCS Part B exams, RCS England will be hosting a question-and-answer session with general surgeon, Mr Roger Watkins on Tuesday 9 December.
+In this free candidate-led session Mr Watkins will answer your anatomy questions using abdominal specimens from the Anatomy and Pathology Museum.
 This session will last up to one hour each with a short break in between.
 Please note, this is a trial, and we will be asking for feedback after the session.

 The session includes images of tissue falling under the Human Tissue Act.
 All participants are required to agree to abide by the conditions stipulated in the HTA form.